Telehealth · CO

 Yes.
 FDA-approved Wegovy® and Zepbound® for chronic weight management — plus Ozempic® and Mounjaro® for type 2 diabetes — are available to Colorado patients cash-pay from $1069/mo; insurance is not billed.
 Whether a brand-name or compounded medication is appropriate for you is determined by a clinician licensed in Colorado during intake.

 That is a decision you make with your clinician.
 Semaglutide activates the GLP-1 receptor; tirzepatide activates both the GLP-1 and GIP receptors.
-In the SURMOUNT-5 head-to-head trial of the FDA-approved products, Zepbound® (tirzepatide) produced greater average weight loss than Wegovy® (semaglutide) — about 20% versus 14% of body weight over 72 weeks.
+In the SURMOUNT-5 head-to-head trial of the FDA-approved products, Zepbound® (tirzepatide 10 mg or 15 mg weekly) produced greater average weight loss than Wegovy® (semaglutide 1.7 mg or 2.4 mg weekly) — 20.2% versus 13.7% of body weight over 72 weeks.
+Wegovy®'s maximum dose is now 7.2 mg weekly, which was not studied in SURMOUNT-5; in the separate STEP UP trial it reached 18.7% average weight loss over 72 weeks.
 Clinical trial outcomes for the FDA-approved products have not been established for compounded preparations.
 Individual results vary.
 Semaglutide plans cost less and semaglutide has the longer post-market record; a clinician licensed in Colorado weighs your history, goals, and budget to recommend a starting point.

 Start your Colorado intake